annedorko/mindfulqueer/_posts/2018-01-13-affirmations-for-success.md

 * I am building a successful company every day.
 * I am bringing value to the lives of others through my business.
 * I am fueled by the success of my fellow entrepreneurs.
-* I am unlimited in what I can achieve.
 * I am creating daily opportunities for growth for myself and others.
 * I am growing my income every day by doing something I love.
 * I am full of passion for my work, which enables me to create real value.